10 Big Things Mom Misses Most About Life Before Children

 Motherhood has always been the keystone of a healthy society, and with birthrates falling across the industrialized world, the need for strong mothers has never been larger.

-If you ask most mothers what life was like before children, their mothering instincts take over, and they will tell you how complete their children make them.
+If you ask most mothers what life was like before children, their mothering instincts take over, and they will tell you how to make their children make them.
 However, many still pine for a moment of being their old selves.

 Online is a great place to find reflections on life before motherhood, and a recent discussion keeps the discussion flowing.
 Here are some aspects of their old life that some mothers still miss.